pharaun13/maleficarum-storage/README.md

 # Change Log

+## [2.1.0] - 2018-09-10
+### Added
+- Added a way to inject custom shard selectors to data repositories.
+Shard selection will no longer lie within the interests of data models.
+- Bumped Maleficarum\Data dependsncy to 4.X+

 ## [2.0.3] - 2018-09-06
 ### Changed
 - Performance optimization: a single shard definition will only result in one shard connection, regardless of how many non-default routes point to that shard definition.